-Thanks for applying to BU on one of our study abroad programmes.
-You will be coming to us as a fee paying study abroad student or as an exchange student from one of our partner universities.
+Thank you for applying to one of BU's study abroad programmes.
+You will be coming to us as a fee-paying study abroad student or as an exchange student from one of our partner universities.
 We’re really looking forward to meeting you and introducing you to our wonderful county of Dorset and the UK.

 In the meantime, here’s some information you may find useful to help you prepare for your time with us.

 While there is no guaranteed accommodation for exchange or study abroad students, our Residential Services team can offer advice on renting rooms in BU accommodation, or private lettings in Bournemouth.
 Once your application has been approved, we will send you more information or you can also email the accommodation team.

 We want you to make the most of your time at BU and thoroughly enjoy the experience of studying in a different country.
 We offer a range of study and personal support to all our students and these will also be available to you, including a Student Wellbeing service and Faith & Reflection Service, with an Islamic Prayer room and Kosher kitchen facilities.

 Please contact us if you have a disability, learning difference or medical or mental health condition to find out what additional support you may be eligible to receive during your time at BU - and make sure you also specify this on your application form.

 If you’ve got any general questions about BU or living in the UK please contact AskBU.